outsinre/outsinre.github.com/_posts/2014-07-12-emacs-configuration.md

 4. `C-x TAB`: Indent all lines starting in the region.
 If called interactively with no prefix argument, activate a transient mode in which the indentation can be adjusted interactively by typing <left>, <right>, <S-left>, or <S-right>.

     You can prefix it with `C-u C-x TAB` or `C-u 6 C-x TAB`.
 Alternatively, after `C-x TAB`, use left/right key to move the selected region.
+5. `M-m`: move point to the first non-whitespace character on this line.

 ## Universay arguments